Search

 Q: What’s next in global supplement trends?

-In both global and domestic markets, supplement trends for Spring 2025 include sports nutrition, beauty from within, gut health, women’s health, plant-based protein supplements, supplement delivery forms, beetroot, immune support, collagen, magnesium, mushrooms, social media trends, wellness/performance functional ingredients, and condition specific supplements.
+In both global and domestic markets, supplement trends for Spring 2025 include sports nutrition, beauty from within, gut health, women’s health, plant-based protein supplements, supplement delivery forms, beetroot, immune support, collagen, magnesium, mushrooms, social media trends, wellness/performance functional ingredients, and condition-specific supplements.

 Q: How can supplement brands capitalize on emerging trends?